Networked Communication for Decentralised Agents in Mean-Field Games: Experiments

-\begin{itemize} \item The first illustrates robustness to learning failures: at every iteration $k$ each learner (whether centralised or decentralised) fails to update its policy (i.e. Line \ref{end_core_theoretical} of Alg. \ref{networked_algorithm} is not executed such that $\pi^{i}_{k+1} = \pi^{i}_{k}$) with a 50\% probability.
-The communication network allows agents that have successfully updated their policies to spread this information to those that have not, providing redundancy that the centralised and independent settings do not have.
-See Figs. \ref{cluster_fail} and \ref{agree_fail}. \item The second test illustrates robustness to increases in population size.
-Instead of having 250 agents throughout, the population begins with 50 agents learning normally, and a further 200 agents are added to the population at the marked point.
+Our experimental setup for this scenario is as follows: instead of having 250 agents throughout, the population begins with 50 agents learning normally, and a further 200 agents are added to the population at the marked point.
 The networked architectures are quickly able to spread the learnt policies to the newly arrived agents such that learning progress is minimally disturbed, whereas convergence is significantly impacted in the independent case.
-See Figs. \ref{cluster_add} and \ref{agree_add}. \end{itemize}
+See Figs. \ref{cluster_add} and \ref{agree_add}.

+The remainder of our experiments provide further studies and ablations in the standard settings (i.e. not the robustness scenarios):